Berliners make socially distanced human chain to protest racism | DW | 14.06.2020

 Following the rules

-Among the groups protesting was "Grannies against the Right," who gathered at the Brandenburg Gate wearing protective face masks — some in pink knitted hats.
+Among the groups protesting was "Grannies against the far-right," who gathered at the Brandenburg Gate wearing protective face masks — some in pink knitted hats.

 People appeared to keep to the hygiene restrictions during the event, which lasted just over an hour.